markpasc/twitterout/README.markdown

 ## Installation ##

-Install its dependencies from the `requirements.txt` file:

-    $ pip install -r requirements.txt

-Then you can install it as any other Python program:
+Install `twitterout` as any other Python program:

     $ python setup.py install